-An Islamic mortgage offers an alternative to borrowing money for a home while still following Sharia law.
+An Islamic mortgage lets you borrow money for a home while still following Sharia law.

-Sharia law does not allow lending or receiving money from someone when interest is being gained.
+You're not allowed to lend or take money from someone under Sharia law if interest is being gained.

 Earning interest (riba) is not allowed, whether you’re an individual or a bank.

-Traditional mortgages involve paying interest, whereas an Islamic mortgage does not.
+Traditional mortgages involve paying interest, Islamic mortgages do not.

-With an Islamic mortgage you’ll buy the property in partnership with the bank or building society.
+With an Islamic mortgage, you’ll buy the home in partnership with the bank or building society.

-Sharia-compliant mortgages are ‘mortgage alternatives’ and are often referred to as ‘home purchase plans’ or HPPs.
+Sharia-compliant mortgages are ‘mortgage alternatives’.
+They're often referred to as ‘home purchase plans’ or HPPs.

 Buy to lets